Best treatment for blemishes and dark spots

 How do retinoids help with dark spots?

-Retinoids, made from vitamin A, help by promoting cell turnover.
+Retinoids, derived from vitamin A, help promote cell turnover.
 This can fade dark spots.
 Prescription tretinoin is stronger, while over-the-counter retinol is milder.

-How do chemical exfoliants like AHAs help with dark spots?
+How do chemical exfoliants, such as HAh, help with dark spots?

-Chemical exfoliants like AHAs (glycolic, lactic, mandelic acids) remove dead skin cells.
+Chemical exfoliants, such as AHAs (glycolic, lactic, and mandelic), remove dead skin cells.
 This helps fade dark spots.
 Products like Sunday Riley Good Genes All-In-One AHA Lactic Acid Treatment and Alpha-H Liquid Gold with 5% Glycolic Acid are popular.

 How does hydroquinone work for dark spots?